-At once an engineer, architect, and mathematician, Xenakis had the multifaceted genius that Greek culture is so well known for.
+At once an engineer, architect, and mathematician, Xenakis had the multifaceted genius that Greek culture is so well-known for.
 He also lived through some of the most trying times in Greek history.

 Born in 1922 to wealthy Greek parents living in Romania, he came back to Greece at the age of ten to attend a boarding school on the island of Spetses.

 By the time Xenakis was eighteen and ready to pursue a more advanced education in architecture and engineering, Italy had invaded Greece at the outset of World War II.
-The invasion soon led to the Nazi occupation in Greece, which wrenched him from his scholarly pursuits and thrust him into the strife of life during wartime.
+The invasion soon led to the Nazi occupation of Greece, which wrenched him from his scholarly pursuits and thrust him into the strife of life during wartime.